 No cardio compilation would be complete without burpees.
 They challenge every part of your body and send your heart rate soaring in no time.
 All this adds up to an exercise that burns about 10 calories per minute.

 Assuming you’re doing between 10 and 20 repetitions every minute, this is one of the best fat burning exercises at home, or anywhere for that matter.
 You can torch even more calories by upping the pace.
 Just make sure you don’t let your form suffer!

 2. Jumping Lunges

 If you thought basic lunges were hard, you’ve never tried jump lunges before.
 This plyometric exercise strengthens all the same muscles, but it’ll also get your heart pounding in no time.

 To get started, simply lunge forward on your left leg as you bring your right arm forward and left arm back, elbows bent at 90-degree angles.
 From the lunge, jump straight into the air as you switch your arm and leg positions, then land with the opposite arm and leg in front.
-You’ll burn about 12 calories per minute, so you can really get a good workout in a short amount of time.
+You’ll burn about 12 calories per minute, so you can really get in a good workout in a short amount of time.

 3. Jumping Squats